Queer Heroes NW header

-In 1970, John Wilkinson and Holly Hart were writing for the Willamette Bridge, an alternative newspaper in Portland.
-Their articles provided focus for the earliest organizing in the queer community.
+In 1970, John Wilkinson was writing for the Willamette Bridge, an alternative newspaper in Portland.
+His articles provided focus for the earliest organizing in the queer community.
 Read more …

 Anyone who spends time exploring the Portland queer community will learn the name Laura Calvo.
 Her reputation for hard work and cool composure is well deserved.
 Laura’s public social justice career provides a role model for would-be activists everywhere.
 As an out Transgender woman … Read more …